burkayaltuntas/go-fast-temp/README.md

 #### How do I get set up? ###
-for the very beginning check the `.env` file for configurations
+for the very beginning check the `.env` file for configurations. for migration after changes set `ANY_MIGRATION`to true.

 check `makefile` for debug and test purposes. it is easier to run with makefile from root directory.